Skip to main content

 info

-If you want to learn more about sharing credentials and presentations using DIDComm messaging, refer to the following page.
+• To learn more about sharing credentials and presentations using DIDComm messaging, refer to the following page.

 Labels act as a form of metadata that allows for granular control over who can view or act upon resources.
 This approach supports organizational policies around data segregation and compliance, making it easier to audit access and ensure that only authorized individuals handle sensitive data.